 Viveza’s strength only emerges gradually.
 You can add a single control point, make a couple of adjustments and wonder what all the fuss is about.
 But if you take a little more trouble, create groups of adjustments and start experimenting with ‘relighting’ your photos, you start to understand what Viveza can do.

-Arguably, there’s nothing here that you couldn’t do with layers and masks in Photoshop, but Viveza encourages you to visualise and build your adjustments in a different way.
-When I’ve used it I’ve found myself creating effects that I wouldn’t have thought of producing in Photoshop, purely because the control point adjustment method has led me to approach the process more intuitively.
+Arguably, there’s nothing here that you couldn’t do with layers and masks in Photoshop or local adjustments in PhotoLab, Lightroom or Capture One, but Viveza encourages you to visualise and build your adjustments in a different way.
+When I’ve used it I’ve found myself creating effects that I wouldn’t have thought of producing in another program, purely because the control point adjustment method has led me to approach the process more intuitively.

 And while, individually, control points can look like a somewhat crude and imprecise way of selecting and adjusting areas of a picture, when they’re used together and, in particular, when you use two ‘competing’ control points close together, they do actually produce very precise and natural-looking tonal transitions around object edges.
 The new luminance and chrominance masking sliders let you refine your control point selections still further, but I’m not a big fan of the relocation of the adjustment sliders to the sidebar.

 For those used to the precise, controlled world of selections and masks, Viveza’s control points might feel vague and unsatisfactory, but if you stick with it and you’re prepared to work in a looser, more intuitive way, you may start to see the benefits.